alphagov/notifications-python-client/DOCUMENTATION.md

 pip install notifications-python-client
 ```

-Refer to the [client change log](https://github.com/alphagov/notifications-python-client/blob/master/CHANGELOG.md) for the client version number and the latest updates.
+Refer to the [client changelog](https://github.com/alphagov/notifications-python-client/blob/master/CHANGELOG.md) for the client version number and the latest updates.

 ## Create a new instance of the client